bannmannutt/ClassicSonicLauncher/README.md

 Sonic 3 AIR goes into a folder titled Sonic 3

-Sonic mania goes into a folder titled Monic Mania
+Sonic Mania goes into a folder titled Monic Mania

 # Build Instructions